Qualitative Risk Assessment methodologies include:

-- What if/Safety Checklist: Structured session to identify process hazards for a series of "what if" scenarios.
+- What if/Safety Checklist: A structured review to identify process hazards for a series of "what if" scenarios.
 A safety checklist is used to ensure that all likely hazards are included in the review.

 - Hazard Operability Analysis (HAZOP): A systematic group approach to identify and assess process hazards for specific processes in the system.

-Regardless of the methodology used, the qualitative risk assessment process should include:
+Regardless of the method used, the qualitative risk assessment process should include:

 - Input from SMEs, workers and management